jungminnking/semester-project/readme.md

 A linking code to Streamlit can be found in "**stremlit_app.py**"

-Check out "**github/workflows/bls-update.yml**" for Gihub Actions, updating on the first day of each month.
+Check out "**github/workflows/bls-update.yml**" for GitHub Actions, updating on the first day of each month.